LMscope/Jbeil/Graph Features Extraction/README.md

 ## Description:

 The **main.ipynb** file comprises an implementation to build graph maps for network-based datasets.
-The code was tested on the LANL auth.txt.gz dataset ().
+The code was tested on [LANL (auth.txt.gz)](https://csr.lanl.gov/data/cyber1/).

 The other notebooks are specifically used to extract graph features based on the previously calculated graph maps.
 Details provided below: